Heirloom vegetable seeds chosen by gardeners.

 How long will seeds last?

-The table below gives a very rough indication for the most common vegetables of potential seed life.
+The table below gives a very rough indication for the most common vegetables of potential seed life, if they start out really good and dry (not just room-dried)

 Also, germination is not an on/off state, what will generally happen is that as seeds get older the percentage that germinate will start to drop off, and then at some point will fall to zero.